10 Apr

-For the last 2 weeks, i have given several sets of O Level Chemistry Questions on “Tough Question Series” to my Sec 4 students under my coaching.
+For the last 2 weeks, i have given several sets of O Level Chemistry Questions on “Tough Question Series” to students in our Sec 4 O-Level & IP Chemistry Tuition Classes.
 These are not really very tough questions but are more like tricky application questions that test their understanding and concepts.

 Let’s check out one of the question on the topic of “Periodic Table & Group Trends”.